opentrials/docs/docs/extras/beta/index.md

 ## Contributing

 As with all Open Knowledge International projects, we welcome and encourage contribution.
 For the technical work on OpenTrials, contributions can mean any or all of code, documentation, testing, etc. See [OpenTrials on GitHub](https://github.com/opentrials) for all the repositories with interesting tasks to take up.
-Also, you can contact [opentrials@okfn.org](mailto:opentrials@okfn.org) if you would like to contribute!
+You can also see all the different ways you can contribute [here](http://opentrials.net/contribute) or email us on: [opentrials@okfn.org](mailto:opentrials@okfn.org).